 If you want to run a successful SaaS business, you need to work toward your company’s revenue growth and manage profit margins at the same time.
 You can continue to grow as long as you’re actively pursuing and enhancing at least one of these goals at a time.

-There are many ways you can boost your RO40 figure.
+There are many ways to boost your RO40 figure.
 Here are the two main ones:

 1. Increase Your Monthly Recurring Revenue